philhuang74/philhuang74.github.io/about.md

 permalink: /about/
 ---

-I am from Taiwan.
-I am currently a student at UCLA.
+I am Taiwanese American.

-### More Information
+### Interests

-I like to play tennis during my free time.
+I am a Senior at UCLA looking for jobs in Software Development.

-### Contact me
+### Email

 [philhuang74\[at\]gmail.com](mailto:philhuang74@gmail.com)